microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 ---
 title: CMake Integration
-description: How to integrate vcpkg into a CMake build using Visual Studio, Visual Studio Code, a terminal, or other IDEs.
+description: Integrate vcpkg into a CMake project using Visual Studio, Visual Studio Code, a terminal, or other IDEs.
 ---

 # CMake Integration